2/15/23

 **Bird on a Wire (1990 rent) Goldie Hawn and Mel Gibson

-**Scott Pilgrim vs. The World (2010 on Netflix) based on the graphic novel series Scott Pilgrim by Bryan Lee O’Malley.
+**Scott Pilgrim vs. The World (2010 on Max) based on the graphic novel series Scott Pilgrim by Bryan Lee O’Malley.
 It stars Michael Cera, Mary Elizabeth Winstead, Kieran Culkin, Chris Evans, Anna Kendrick, Brie Larson, Aubrey Plaza, and Ellen Wong.

 Musical Rom-Coms (with some drama)

-**Mamma Mia (2008 rent)
+**Mamma Mia (2008 Max)

-***Grease (1978 on Paramount+)
+***Grease (1978 on AMC+)

-****Dirty Dancing (1987 on Paramount+)
+****Dirty Dancing (1987 on Prime Video)

-****Footloose (1984 on HBO max)
+****Footloose (1984 rent)

-***Footloose (2011 on Prime Video)
+***Footloose (2011 on Paramount+)

 ****Pitch Perfect (2012 rent)